AnthonyKuntz/Riot-QA-Internship-Challenge/README.txt

 To run:

-Run the "Main.py" file with Python 2.7
+Run the "Main.py" file with Python 2.7 in the "Program as a .PY" folder
  - or -
 Run "Efficient Spell Calculator.exe" in the "Program as an EXE" folder